apparentorder/reweb/README.md

 This project should be considered experimental.
 Maybe don't use it in a high-profile production site just yet. :-)

+# Future Ideas

+Many!
+In no particular order:
+- Work around the Lambda 6 MB response limitation by dynamically offloading such responses to S3
+- Implement re:Web for AWS Application Loadbalancer (as alternative to API Gateway), because the former becomes cheaper at some level of traffic
+- Provide ready-to-use images of popular applications
+- Provide Terraform and/or Cloudformation packages for one-click deployment
+- Find a good way to provide secret data as environment variables (from Secrets Manager or SSM Parameter Store, but without impacting cold-start time)
+- Test and document many many more applications!
+- ...

+Contributions welcome, of course!
+See below for "Contact".

 # Related Work

-[Serverless WordPress on AWS Lambda](https://keita.blog/2020/06/29/wordpress-on-aws-lambda-efs-edition/) modifies Wordpress to run in Lambda, giving basically the same results as re:Web.
+- [Serverless WordPress on AWS Lambda](https://keita.blog/2020/06/29/wordpress-on-aws-lambda-efs-edition/) modifies Wordpress to run in Lambda, giving basically the same results as re:Web.
 The article has some additional hints regarding S3 plug-ins.

+- "My Dream of Truly Serverless", a blog post I have yet to write

+# Are you AWS?

+I believe the whole concept here is gold.
+But shoehorning it into Lambda requests and translating JSON/HTTP back and forth is hacky.
+This could be made into something beautiful, with some changes in the involved AWS Services.
+Let's talk!

 # Contact

 For suggestions, bugs, pull requests etc. please use Github.

 For everything else: I'm trying to get used to Twitter as [@apparentorder](https://twitter.com/apparentorder).
+DMs are open.
 Or try legacy message delivery using apparentorder@neveragain.de.
-Also I'm old enough to use IRC -- I'm hiding in #reweb on Freenode.
+Also I'm old enough to use IRC -- Find me in #reweb on Freenode.